How to Teach Writing at Home

 Letter-matching games

 Anything that plays with letters is a lesson at this stage.
 Scrabble tiles to copy words or write names, matching objects to letters, using magnetic letter tiles to make words on the fridge — low-prep, low-pressure, and effective.
-The less it feels like handwriting practice, the better.
+If you want a paper-based game, Twinkl has an abundance of CVC games to print and use with no prep needed.
+(CVC = three-letter words that follow the consonant-vowel-consonant rule: cat, bed etc)

 Short-burst handwriting activities